charlesfrw/tennis-prediction/README.md

 # tennis-prediction project

 I am working on this machine learning program to predict the outcome of tennis single matches.

 This repository contains a collection of Python programs for exploring tennis data and ultimatly performing some machine learning tasks.
 These programs are designed to help tennis enthusiasts analyze and preprocess tennis data, extract useful information, and make predictions using machine learning techniques.

+The data used in my programs is from the tennis database provided by Jeff Sackmann : https://github.com/JeffSackmann

 # Programs